 Since we spend so much of our lives online, having a failsafe in place is more than wise...it's essential.
 Using this document will give you and those you trust in case of an emergency the peace of mind of knowing that they have every single password-based account you possess, as well as any other personal information you've kept in 1Password (such as software licenses and secure notes).

-So download the new 1Password Emergency Kit below (either the Plain Text or PDF version), fill it out, and then store it in a safe, secure place.
+So download the new 1Password Emergency Kit below, fill it out, and then store it in a safe, secure place.
 Someplace where your other emergency documents are kept -- like your will.
 Filling in your 1Password Emergency Kit will take very little time, but the amount of time it will save will be huge.

 Thanks for checking out (and hopefully downloading) The 1Password Emergency Kit.
 While I hope you never have to use it, it is a great little tool to have in the event of an emergency.